nkhine/iTools-Documentation/itools/handlers.rst

     >>> from itools.handlers import File
     >>>
-    >>> file = File('itools.pdf')
+    >>> file = ro_database.get_handler('itools.pdf', File)
     >>> print file.key
     file:///home/jdavid/sandboxes/hforge-docs/itools.pdf

 The instance variable :attr:`key` is the unique identifier where the file handler is attached to on the file system.
-The default file system is a virtual file system (vfs) that supports various storage methods so we use URIs.
+The default file system is a virtual file system (fs) that supports various storage methods so we use URIs.

 To inspect its data we can type::